UMassParosCenter/Earthquake_Pipeline/README.md

 ### 0. Parameters
 Tuning parameters for the pipeline can be found in `scripts/constants.py`.

-### 1. PSD Generation
+### 1. Data Generation
-Run the following script to save a dictionary of events to PSDs in `/data` for later use in training:
+Run the following script to pull data from InfluxDB for later use in training:
 ```bash
 python -m scripts.record_data
 ```
+Files will be generated in `/data` in the form of `.pkl` files.

 ### 2. Model Training
-To train the model and save a `.pth` file and a `.npz` storing normalization information run:
+The current model combines a convolutional neural net for learning signal shape and a linear component for incorporating power metrics.
+The model's code can be found in [`cnn_utils.py`](pipeline/cnn_utils.py).

+To run training use:
 ```bash
 python -m scripts.train
 ```
-Results will be saved in `/data/model`.
+A `.pth` file containing model weights and a `.npz` storing normalization info will be stored in `/data/model`.

 ### 3. Evaluation
 To train evaluate the model against a data range, run:
 ```bash